RichardWeiYang/systemtap_with_examples/README.md

 To help me memorize those steps and may help others new comers, this serials is created.

+Those steps and cases in this serials are verified on Ubuntu 18.04, if no specific distro information is given.
+Besides the installation part, most cases are distro independent, AFAIK.

 Welcome your comments and suggestions.